AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module16/customer-journey-analytics-bigquery-gcp.md

 Google Analytics is one of the most used web analytics solutions in the world, however is not the most powerful one.
 We all know Adobe Analytics and its capabilities.
 Thanks to Adobe Experience Platform and the BigQuery Source Connector we can now bring Google Analytics data into Analysis Workspace in Customer Journey Analytics.
 In addition, we can enrich that Google Analytics data by joining it with other data sources such as CRM, Call Center or Loyalty data within Customer Journey Analytics.

-## Key Takeaways
+## Learning Objectives

-* Become familiar with the Google Cloud Platform and BigQuery User Interface
+- Become familiar with the Google Cloud Platform and BigQuery User Interface
-* Ingest Google Analytics data into Adobe Experience Platform
+- Ingest Google Analytics data into Adobe Experience Platform
-* Use Customer Journey Analytics to perform analysis of Google Analytics data
+- Use Customer Journey Analytics to perform analysis of Google Analytics data
-* Enrich Google Analytics data with offline data
+- Enrich Google Analytics data with offline data

-## Prerequisites
+## Resources

-* Some familiarity with Customer Journey Analytics is preferred, but not required
+- Some familiarity with Customer Journey Analytics is preferred, but not required
+- Access to Adobe Experience Platform: [https://platform.adobe.com](https://platform.adobe.com)
-* Access to Adobe Experience Platform, Customer Journey Analytics
+- Access to Customer Journey Analytics
-* Understanding of Adobe Experience Platform data sets and XDM
+- Access to Google Cloud Platform and Google BigQuery

 >[!IMPORTANT]
 >